 Russian companies gained a major position in the Montenegrin economy during the 2000s.
 In 2005, Kremlin-linked oligarch Oleg Deripaska and his En Plus group working through Russia's aluminum giant RusAl purchased the Kombinat Aluminijuma Podgorica (KAP) aluminum factory that produced one-fifth of Montenegro's GDP and generated almost 80% of its exports at that time.
 During 2007, parliament blocked the sale to Deripaska of the Thermal Power Plant in Pljevlja, which produces one-third of Montenegro's electricity, as well as the Rudnik coal mine.
-97 If En Plus had gained these facilities it would in effect have controlled about 25% of Montenegro's GDP and key parts of the economy.
+If En Plus had gained these facilities it would in effect have controlled about 25% of Montenegro's GDP and key parts of the economy.

 By the late 2000s, Montenegro reportedly received more foreign investment per capita than any other country in Europe and the bulk originated in Russia.
-98 Russians bought-up hotels, real estate, and extensive stretches of the Montenegrin coastline.
+Russians bought-up hotels, real estate, and extensive stretches of the Montenegrin coastline.
 Among the major purchasers was former Moscow mayor Yuriy Luzhkov.
 The European Commission repeatedly warned Podgorica that Russian-linked money laundering was a critical problem, which had to be tackled if Montenegro was to qualify for EU entry.
 In a report issued in 2007, the Commission complained that there was no proper monitoring of financial transactions, especially in real estate and "considerable room for corruption in land-use planning, construction and privatization."

 The Montenegrin government eventually realized that large-scale Russian investments were an impediment to EU membership, that they came attached by political strings regarding Montenegro's national security choices, and that they ultimately damaged the country's economic development and business climate.
 As a result, restrictions were placed on further large-scale Russian investments.
 In June 2014, the Podgorica Aluminum Plant, KAP, was taken over by local businessman Veselin Pejovic amid charges that Deripaska's management team ran it into the ground and racked up more than \$470 million in debt.
 Deripaska's mismanagement threatened KAP with bankruptcy and closure.

-100 the customary warnings about serious economic repercussions.
+Montenegro also joined EU sanctions against Russia after its attack on Ukraine in early 2014.
+The authorities were committed to EU membership and wanted to display their harmonization in foreign policy.
+Officials in Moscow criticized Podgorica's stance and issued the customary warnings about serious economic repercussions.
 In seeking to discredit the Đukanović government, Kremlin-connected sources claimed that Podgorica was planning to push Russian companies out of the country and appropriate their property as one of the requirements for NATO entry.
-101 An estimated 7,000 Russian nationals are permanent residents in Montenegro, and by 2015 Russians still owned about 40% of the country's Adriatic Sea coast tourist attractions.
+An estimated 7,000 Russian nationals are permanent residents in Montenegro, and by 2015 Russians still owned about 40% of the country's Adriatic Sea coast tourist attractions.
 However, the numbers are likely to diminish given the projected decline in Russia's economy that will affect many of the new rich and members of the middle class who travel or vacation in Europe.